GPlates/new-gplates-website/src/pages/index.md

   - Open source and free
   - Easy to use
   - Fast and reliable
+  - Extensive open-access data and models
+  - wide-ranging interoperability with other software
-  - Renowned researchers and scientists
+  - Used by educators, researchers, and industries
-  - Professional software dev team
+  - Professional software development team
-  - Proudly made in Australia in cooperation with EU and USA
 ---